Shirley Kwan: 2005–2006: Music Nation period

-In fall 2005, Kwan stepped into the recording studio once again and duet with music veteran Alan Tam in "Rekindle The Flame" (舊情復熾), a Cantonese remake of the French ballad "J'ai murmuré va-t-en".
+In fall 2005, Kwan stepped into the recording studio once again and performed a duet with music veteran Alan Tam in "Rekindle The Flame" (舊情復熾), a Cantonese remake of the French ballad "J'ai murmuré va-t-en".
 The news of Kwan making a comeback sent excitement through Hong Kong's airwaves, and "Rekindle" took the charts by storm, reaching number 1 on TVB, RTHK and Metro Radio.

-Two months later, Kwan was signed to a contract with Music Nation Group (大國文化) by the famous producer, Frankie Lee Chun.
+Two months later, Kwan was signed to a contract with Music Nation Group (大國文化) by the famous producer Frankie Lee Chun.
 The first single "About Me" (關於我) saw Kwan reunited with lyrist Wyman Wong and long-time collaborators Joseph Ip and John Laudon.
 Supported by extensive airplay, "About Me" steadily climbed to the top of various radio charts, and its limited-release special edition CD sold out within a day.

-In early February 2006, the eponymous EP "Shirley Kwan" was released, introducing the second brand new single, "Evolution" (進化論).
-This coincided with the release of a 3CD-Karaoke plus DVD compilation by Universal Music (formally PolyGram), entitled "All About Shirley," which contained side projects and rare tracks dating back to the very beginning of her career in Japan.
+In early February 2006, the eponymous EP Shirley Kwan was released, introducing the second brand new single, "Evolution" (進化論).
+This coincided with the release of a 3CD-Karaoke plus DVD compilation by Universal Music (formally PolyGram), entitled All About Shirley, which contained side projects and rare tracks dating back to the very beginning of her career in Japan.

 To much anticipation, three comeback concerts, "Being Shirley On Stage" (關於我 關淑怡演唱會) were held in late February, at the legendary Hong Kong Coliseum.
 Performing her biggest hits in reverse chronological order, Kwan garnered positive reviews for the performance, which dominated entertainment headlines for a week.
 In the final encore, Kwan famously covered Eason Chan's "Today Next Year" (明年今日) to a standing ovation, and a sing-a-long audience of 30, 000.